ten-protocol/ten-documentation/docs/3-smart-contract-features/1-data-access.md

 1. Run the Ethereum Virtual Machine inside a Trusted Execution Environment (TEE) and store the state in encrypted storage.
 This prevents the node operator from accessing the data.
 2. Disable the `getStorageAt` method, so now contracts can have secrets (as long as the `private` state variables are not exposed via public view functions).
 This prevents anyone with RPC access to the node from reading the data.
 3. Authenticate "view function calls" so that the smart contract knows who is calling the view function.
-Without this feature there is no "Data Access **Control**", because the dApp developer can't write access control logic.
+Without this feature, there is no "Data Access **Control**", because the dApp developer can't write access control logic.
-4. Event logs are another way to expose data from a contract to the outside world.
+4. Configure event log visibility, since event logs are another way to expose data from a contract to the outside world.
 A practical platform needs a way to configure who can read the various event logs.
 5. Control access to the "Transaction Receipts", which contain the logs and status of the transaction.

 ## Data Access Control Rules